MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_get.md

 ### GraphQL
 GraphQL does not have support to negotiate the representation of a resource.
 Instead, JSON is always used.

+### gRPC
+Even though gRPC runs on top of HTTP/2, and [can be used with any data representation (Protobuf, XML, JSON or Thrift)](https://grpc.io/faq/#can-i-use-grpc-with-my-favorite-data-format-json-protobuf-thrift-xml-), it does not support Content Negotiation out of the box.

 ## Custom fetching
 Sometimes, the _shape_ of the returned representation does not match the requirements of the client application.
 This might be because of: